IsmaelTrocha/Evolution-Code/README.md

 - Application: Implements use cases and orchestrates the business logic.
 - Adapters: Contains adapters for the user interface, databases and other external services.
 - Infrastructure: It contains concrete implementations and technical details, such as data persistence and external services.

-## How to run the project?

-- First of all you didn't need install any Database Management, or Image, container or stuff like that because all the data is storage in memory.
-- Create a new Directory and inside open the terminal and paste this command --> ( git clone https://github.com/IsmaelTrocha/Evolution-Code.git )
-- Then that we download the repository, open your favorite IDE and navigate to the project we downloaded.
-- Doing all these steps the last stage is execute the program, so feel fre to do it.

 ## Layers Coverage -> 100%